 A Unique Event Promoting Family Medicine Research

-- To encourage practice-based research
+- To encourage practice-based research and quality improvement projects

 - To foster the development of research and presentation skills

 - To provide a forum in which physicians, residents, and medical students can present their research projects

 - Best Student Project ($300)

 - Mark A. Connelly, MD, Award for Best Overall Research Project ($300)